rix4uni/SQLIFinder/README.md

 # SQLIFinder

-A Light Weight Tool for checking Local File Inclusion (SQLI) vulnerabilities by replacing sqli payloads in the parameters values and checking 'sql error' in the response.
+A Light Weight Tool for checking SQL Injection vulnerabilities by replacing sqli payloads in the parameters values and checking 'sql error' in the response.

 ## Installation
 ```